 Embedded Scholars Win Democracy Research Award

-Fellows in the UT Government Department’s Embedded Scholars Program won an award for their research conducted in the spring Embedded Scholars class prepping them for field work in democracy assistance.
+Fellows in the University of Texas at Austin’s Embedded Scholars Program won an award for their research conducted in the spring Embedded Scholars class.
 Fellows Andreana Faucette and Paulina Licon won the 2024 Patman Center Research Award for Advancing Democracy, which recognizes “exceptional insight and dedication to advancing the cause of democracy.”
+Their research was conducted in the spring class taught by Ashley Moran on democratic constitutional design that prepares students for field work in democracy assistance.

 Their research project, entitled Public Participation and Democracy: A Case Study of Latin America, explores public participation and the right to resistance as a counterbalance to political power.
 It examines forms of public participation and resistance, historical and current factors that shape such participation in policymaking, and government responses to public participation in Panama.